jonhadfield/soba/README.md

 ## configuration

 soba can be run from the command line or as docker container.
-In both cases the only configuration required is an environment variable with the directory in which to create backups, and another to define credentials for each the providers.
+In both cases the only configuration required is an environment variable with the directory in which to create backups, and additional to define credentials for each the providers.

 On Windows 10:
 - search for 'environment variables' and choose 'Edit environment variables for your account'